sunforwork/bypasspaywall/README.md

 3. Enable Developer Mode.
 4. Drag your crx-file anywhere on the page to import it (when you have an active 'load unpacked' installation, first remove it (and backup your custom sites); for automatic updates).

 * By default BPC has limited permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for unlisted sites).
-You can also just request host permissions for the custom sites you added yourself (or *clear cookies* (BPC-icon) to ask for permission for current site).
+You can also just request host permissions for the custom sites you added yourself (or *clear cookies* (BPC-icon) to ask for host permission for current site).

 #### Android
 1. Install [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser&hl=nl) from the Google PlayStore.